Academic Program Guide

 Electives

-This dynamic one semester class introduces students to the world of creative writing.
+This dynamic one semester course introduces students to the world of creative writing.
 Students will explore good writing technique as they create and revise pieces in various ways.
-Grade 6.

-This one semester class builds on skills and techniques introduced in Intro to Creative Writing 6 (L151X).
+This one semester course builds on skills and techniques introduced in Intro to Creative Writing 6 (L151X).
 Students must demonstrate proficiency in order to move on to high school leveled creative writing.
-This class may be repeated.
-Grades 7-8.
+This course may be repeated.

-The focus of this writing class is narrative craft: novels, short stories and memoir.
+The focus of this writing course is narrative craft: novels, short stories and memoir.
 Students analyze literary models while practicing with sensory detail, character development, atmosphere, complex sentence structure, creative conventions, tension, and narrative flow.
 Students explore their own practices as writers and learn how to draw inspiration from art, music, personal experience, literature and from the discipline of writing itself.
-This class culminates in publication.
-This class is not intended to replace grade level Language Arts coursework.
+This course culminates in publication.
+This course is in addition to grade level Language Arts coursework.

-This is a year-long class.
-Yearbook allows students to participate in a full-budget production class that involves brainstorming and creating design and layout; seeking and writing "the story"; editing and enhancing written copy and images; and advertising, selling and distributing ACMA's annual yearbook, while working under standard business deadlines.
+This is a year-long course.
+Yearbook allows students to participate in a full-budget production involving brainstorming, creating design and layout; seeking and writing "the story"; editing and enhancing written copy and images; and advertising, selling and distributing ACMA's annual yearbook, while working under standard business deadlines.
 Working in a student directed environment, students become well versed in layout and design using Adobe InDesign, Creative Cloud, photography, and journalistic writing.
 Student should enjoy working as part of a team - very little work is completed alone.
-This class is not intended to replace grade level Language Arts coursework.
-This class may be repeated for credit.
-Prerequisite: Student Application & Teacher Approval.
-Grade: 8-12.
+This course may be repeated for credit.

 Grades 9 - 12